umairtarik/azure-appinsights-search/README.md

 html based search for azure app insights using rest API

 ## Getting Started
-This app will provide you to access your azure logs without loging in to your azure. you just need you application ID and apikey for that.
+This app will provide you to access your azure logs. you just need you application ID and apikey for that.
 ### Installation

 ```